TheCodeSummoner/SecurityPi/vulnerable_flask/README.md

 #### Tasks

 Find the *flag* (32-characters long string).
 You can access the website via a browser, after starting the challenge.
 The address is the IP address used to connect to the PI.
+The port is 5000.
+Example connection - *http://169.254.69.188:5000*

 #### Example solution